 In the dome of the Baptistery, you can admire the mosaic of St. John the Baptist, who baptizes Jesus, surrounded by the 12 Apostles.
 This incredible monument is a UNESCO world heritage site.

-You can visit and admire all the beautiful churches and the Neonian Baptistery by buying one single ticket that covers all of them it costs €10.50.
+You can visit and admire all the beautiful churches and the Neonian Baptistery by buying one ticket.

 Domus dei Tappeti di Pietra